 We have certain financial and derivative instruments that subject us to credit risk.
-These consist of our interest rate swaps and commodity price hedging contracts.
+These consist of our commodity hedging derivatives and interest rate swaps contracts.
 We are exposed to credit losses in the event of non-performance by the counterparties to our financial and derivative instruments.
-The estimated annual impact of a hypothetical 10% increase in the market price of wholesale gas would have a negative effect on our operating profit of approximately \$1.2 million based on the terms of our outstanding commodity price hedging contract.